Manoj24G/ManojG2405/README.md

 Fronted Web Developer
 ---------------------

 I've been learning to code for the last 2 years, after switching careers.
-I started with HTML, Css, JavaScript & Bootstrap, but have really found a passion for Full Stack Development.
+I started with HTML, CSS, JavaScript & Bootstrap, but have really found a passion for Full Stack Development.

 * 🌍  I'm based in Sindhudurg, Maharashtra
 * ✉️  You can contact me at [Gawade.manoj7@gmail.com](mailto:Gawade.manoj7@gmail.com)